 For mortgages, interest is capped at 6 percent during the entire period of military service and for one year after the period of military service.
 For all other obligations, interest is capped at 6 percent only for the duration of the period of military service.

-The following types of financial obligations are currently eligible for the 6 percent SCRA interest rate benefit: credit cards; automobile, ATV, boat and other vehicle loans; mortgages; home equity loans; and student loans.
+The following types of financial obligations are currently eligible for the 6 percent SCRA interest rate benefit: credit cards; automobile, ATV, boat, and other vehicle loans; mortgages; home equity loans; and student loans.

-The SCRA's Protections Against Default Judgements
+The SCRA's Protections Against Default Judgments

 - That the defendant is in military service;

 - That the defendant is not in military service; or

 - That the creditor is unable to determine whether or not the defendant is in military service after making a good faith effort to determine the defendant’s military service status.

 Please note that foreclosures can proceed in one of two ways, either judicially (through a court process), or non-judicially (without a court’s involvement).
 The way in which the SCRA treats the two types of foreclosure proceedings is very different, and states typically dictate which way foreclosures will proceed within their borders.

 The SCRA states that for civil court proceedings where a defendant servicemember has not made an appearance and it seems that he or she is in military service, a court may not enter a default judgment until after it appoints an attorney to represent the interests of that defendant servicemember.
 The court must stay a civil court proceeding for at least 90 days if that appointed attorney has been unable to contact the defendant servicemember, or if there may be a defense to the action that requires that the defendant be present.